 Symptoms Of A Chain That’s Too Tight

-Sometimes it can be hard to tell whether or not your chain is too loose, especially if you find yourself in a situation where you don’t have the correct tools to check the tension.
+Sometimes it can be hard to tell if your chain is at the right tension, especially if you find yourself in a situation where you don’t have the correct tools to check it.
 There are a few symptoms to look out for that can indicate you have too tight of a chain.

 First, you may notice that your gas mileage isn’t as good as it used to be.
 It’s always good practice to write down in a little notebook what your gas mileage is every time you fill up.
 This can help identify underlying problems.
 However, bad gas mileage isn’t caused by a tight chain alone, so look for other accompanying signs that may indicate this issue.